Tony Cokes: Teaching

 Cokes teaches at Brown University and lives and works in Providence, Rhode Island.
 Cokes offered a virtual artist lecture at his alma mater, Virginia Commonwealth University on March 4, 2021.

+Awards and honors

+Cokes was named a 2024 MacArthur Fellow.

 Exhibitions

 Cokes work has been exhibited at the Museum of Modern Art, the Whitney Museum of American Art, the Studio Museum in Harlem, the Long Beach Museum of Art, the Kitchen, and Artists Space.
 He was included in the 10th Berlin Biennale, and has shown at the Hessel Museum, Whitechapel Gallery, ZKM Karlsruhe, and Goldsmiths Center for Contemporary Art.
 Cokes is represented by Greene Naftali Gallery in New York.
 Cokes was included in a 2019 exhibition at The Shed.
 Recent solo exhibitions include CIRCA, London (2021); Museu d’Art Contemporani de Barcelona, Barcelona (2020); ARGOS center for audiovisual arts, Brussels (2020), Memorial Art Gallery, Rochester (2021).